Rosberg fastest in 2nd practice for Brazilian GP

 It rained heavily in the afternoon and drivers couldn’t switch to intermediary tires until the final minutes.

-"We were working on understanding the tires in both conditions," Webber said.
-"We had the full wet and intermediate tires on the car and we did quite a few laps.
-It was a productive day in preparation for tomorrow, as we expect some more wet conditions."
+“We were working on understanding the tires in both conditions today (Friday),” Webber said.
+“We had the full wet and intermediate tires on the car and we did quite a few laps.
+It was a productive day in preparation for tomorrow (Saturday), as we expect some more wet conditions.”

 More rain is expected for Saturday’s qualifying run and maybe for Sunday’s race.